What is a hotel booking engine?

 You need an online hotel booking system:

-1. So you your property is instantly bookable through your hotel website
+1. So you and your property are instantly bookable through your hotel website

 Research shows that most guests will look at both OTAs and the property website to inform their decision.
 By presenting an easy way for them to book right on your page, you increase the chances that when they’re ready to reserve, they’ll do it directly with you.